Birda Logo

 Identification Tips

-When attempting to identify the tropical screech owl, look for its characteristic blackish facial edge and yellow eyes, which stand out against its gray-brown or rufous plumage.
+When attempting to identify the tropical screech owl, look for its characteristic blackish facial edge and yellow eyes, which stand out against its grey-brown or rufous plumage.
 The unique black herringbone pattern on its underside is also a key feature.
 Size-wise, it is relatively small, so its presence may be more easily detected by its vocalizations than by sight.

 Habitat

 This species thrives in a variety of partially to mostly open landscapes, including secondary forests, open woodlands, coffee plantations, and residential areas.
 It is also found along the edges of terra firme and várzea forests.
-The subspecies M. c. duidae is an exception, favoring the dense forest and bamboo scrub.
+The subspecies M. c. duidae is an exception, favouring the dense forest and bamboo scrub.

 Distribution